111: Moon Zero Two

 “... told me you fly over to far side occasionally.
 I wondered if you know my brother ...”
 Gary Larson.

-“The Far Side” is a comic created by Gary Larson that ran in nearly two thousand newspapers at its peak.
+“The Far Side” is a comic created by Gary Larson that ran in nearly 2,000 newspapers at its peak.
 It was characterized by surrealistic humor, anthropomorphized characters (often cows), heavyset women with horn-rimmed glasses & beehive hairdos, cavemen, and many other staples.
 It lasted fifteen years, from 1980 to 1995.
+A 2019 revamp of "The Far Side's" online site began including occasional new material from Larson.

-“Listen to What the Man Said” is a 1975 hit single by the rock group Wings, written by Paul and Linda McCartney.
+“Listen To What the Man Said” is a 1975 hit single by the rock group Wings, written by Paul and Linda McCartney.
+Sample lyrics: “And love is fine for all we know/For all we know, our love will grow/That's what the man said/So won't you listen to what the man said.”

 Yeah, but on the good side, there’s no Howie Mandel.

-Howie Mandel is a standup comedian and actor who was a regular on the TV series St. Elsewhere and who performs regularly in concerts and TV specials.
+Howie Mandel is a standup comedian and actor who was a regular on the TV series St. Elsewhere and later hosted the game show Deal or No Deal.
+He has been a judge on the reality/talent TV series America’s Got Talent since 2010.

 In the future, bras will grow on the Moon.
 Cross my heart.

-Playtex Cross Your Heart Bras is a line of brassieres made since the early 1970s, at which time buxom actress Jane Russell was their spokesperson.
+Playtex Cross Your Heart Bras is a line of brassieres made since the 1950s; in the 1970s buxom actress Jane Russell was their spokesperson.

 Hey, it’s the original Space Mountain.
-Look, the line’s still long.
+What do you know?
+And look, the line’s still long.

-Space Mountain is the name of the space-themed indoor roller coaster attractions at the five Magic Kingdom Disney theme parks.
-The first opened in Walt Disney World in 1975.
+Space Mountain is the name of Disney theme parks’ popular space-themed indoor roller coasters; the first opened in Walt Disney World in 1975.
+Some were retooled as “Hyperspace Mountains” after Disney bought Star Wars.

 Crush it and flavor it, you’ve got a Slurpee.

 Slurpee is the name of convenience store 7-Eleven’s brand of flavored ice drinks first sold in 1967.
 The Slurpee was not created by the chain.
-Instead, 7-Eleven licensed slushy drinks from the ICEE Company and just changed the name.
-For real fun, check out the 45 single 7-Eleven sold in 1967 titled “Dance the Slurp.”
+Instead, 7-Eleven licensed slushy drinks from the Icee Company and just changed the name.
+For real fun, check out the 45 single 7-Eleven gave out free with the purchase of a Slurpee in 1970, which was titled “Dance the Slurp.”

-D-cup is a measurement of breast size dating back to 1932 when the A through D scale was created by S.H.
+D-cup is a measurement of breast size dating back to 1932, when the A through D scale was created by S.H.
 Camp & Company.
 The largest breast size on record is 38KKK.
 Yeah, they’re fake.
-The largest real breasts weigh in (literally) at 102ZZZ and nearly 85 pounds.
-The proud owner, Annie Hawkins-Turner, suffers from gigantomastia, a disease of the breast connective tissue.
+The largest natural breasts weigh in (literally) at 102ZZZ and 65 pounds.
+Each.
+The proud owner, Annie Hawkins-Turner, suffers from gigantomastia, a disorder affecting the breast connective tissue.

 Yeah, yeah, sure.
 Don’t you have to go make some elfin cookies?

 A reference to the Keebler Company, the largest U.S. cookie and cracker maker, founded in 1853 by Godfrey Keebler in Philadelphia.
-The Keebler Elves are a group of bakers introduced in ads in 1968; they have since become some of the most recognizable advertising icons out there.
+The Keebler Elves are a group of bakers introduced in ads in 1968; they have since become some of the most recognizable advertising icons in existence.

 She looks like an Oompa-Loompa.

 The Oompa-Loompas are diminutive men who work in Willy Wonka’s chocolate factory and spontaneously burst into song at odd moments but with strangely appropriate lyrics and well-planned dance moves.
 They first appeared in Roald Dahl’s 1964 children’s book Charlie and the Chocolate Factory, where they were described as African pygmies.
 That didn’t go over well, so in later editions Dahl changed their appearance to white skin with golden hair.
-In the 1971 film Willy Wonka & the Chocolate Factory, they were orange skinned with dark green hair (but white eyebrows).
+In the 1971 film Willy Wonka & the Chocolate Factory, they were orange skinned with dark green hair (but white eyebrows); in the 2005 film, they were played by Deep Roy, a Kenyan-English actor of Indian descent.

 They’re wearing Othello game pieces on their head.